MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 ## Install operating system and hardware updates using Windows Admin Center

-Windows Admin Center makes it easy to update a cluster and apply operating system and feature updates using a simple user interface.
+Windows Admin Center makes it easy to update a cluster and apply quality updates using a simple user interface.
 If you've purchased an integrated system from a Microsoft hardware partner, it’s easy to get the latest drivers, firmware, and other updates directly from Windows Admin Center by installing the appropriate partner update extension(s). ​If your hardware was not purchased as an integrated system, firmware and driver updates may need to be performed separately, following the hardware vendor's recommendations.

    > [!WARNING]
    > If you begin the update process using Windows Admin Center, continue using the wizard until updates complete.
 Do not attempt to use the Cluster-Aware Updating tool or update a cluster with PowerShell after partially completing the update process in Windows Admin Center.
 If you wish to use PowerShell to perform the updates instead of Windows Admin Center, skip ahead to [Update a cluster using PowerShell](#update-a-cluster-using-powershell).